Skip to main content

 Customers are matched and deduplicated using:

-1. External ID - If you provide an externalId, existing customers with that ID are updated
+1. External ID - If you provide an externalId, existing customers with that ID are found and updated with new email/name/metadata from the checkout

 This ensures you don’t create duplicate customer records when the same person makes multiple purchases.